-The multidiscipline competition was organised in order to radically modernise and expand the monumental complex of Bispebjerg Hospital.
-The future healing environment should reflect the historical qualities of the campus whilst meeting the requirements necessary to provide modern health care.
+The multidiscipline competition was organised to modernise and expand the monumental complex of Bispebjerg Hospital.
+The future healing environment should reflect the historic qualities of the campus while meeting the requirements necessary to provide modern health care.

 The proposal will be created on the basis of the existing urban symmetrical structure by adding a second strong axis.
 The perpendicular axis forms the backbone for the internal organisation of the proposed new building.
-Newly added public spaces and patios are linked directly to this main axis, the plan of OKRA promotes the beneficial effects of green surroundings for patients and visitors during recuperation.
+Newly added public spaces and patios are linked directly to this central axis.
+The plan of OKRA promotes the beneficial effects of green surroundings for patients and visitors during recuperation.
 This creates an inverse of the historical complex of separate pavilions in a green space.
-The existing meaningless green is transformed into themed gardens that are functionally linked to the adjoining pavilion, focused on the patient’s individual contact with greenery.
-On the street side of the proposed new building a clear and open entrance space is designed around a large pond, where roof water can be collected and later reused for garden maintenance.
+The existing green is transformed into themed gardens that are linked to the adjoining pavilion, focused on the patient’s contact with greenery.
+On the street side of the proposed new building, a clear and open entrance space is designed around a large pond, where roof water can be collected and later reused for garden maintenance.